 What You Need To Know About Student Loan Scams:

 So, how do these scammers operate?
 Scammers will typically reach you through two main mediums: telephone and email.
-Thanks to modern day technology, scammers are often using phone apps like Google Voice to call their potential victims.
-The reason being is they use local numbers and will often appear on caller IDs.
-A person will assume it may be a wrong number from someone residing in the area.
+Thanks to modern day technology, scammers are often using phone apps like Google Voice, to call their potential victims.
+The reason being is they use local numbers, and will often appear on caller IDs.
+A potential victim will assume it may be a wrong number from someone residing in the area.
 Google Voice numbers are often hard to trace.
 Not to mention, most of the scammers are based outside of the United States, and can barley speak decent English.

 Variations Of Student Loan Scams:

 Student loan scams come in different variations.
-So it’s important to be aware of each of them so you can spot them right away in the event they try to reach you by telephone or email.
+So it’s important to be aware of each of them, so you can spot them right away if they attempt to contacting you.
 To be more specific, there are four variations of this scam that exist.
 They are as follows:

 1st.)
 Advanced Fee Scam: